 Some states, like high estrogen, which could be related to taking birth control or hormone replacement therapy, can elevate thyroid-binding globulin.

 4. Non-Thyroidal Illness Syndrome

-Non-thyroidal illness syndrome (NTIS) is sometimes referred to as central hypothyroidism.
-NTIS is the result of low levels of TRH, or thyrotropin-releasing hormone, which is secreted by the hypothalamus to tell the pituitary how much TSH to produce.
+NTIS results from low levels of TRH, or thyrotropin-releasing hormone, secreted by the hypothalamus to tell the pituitary how much TSH to produce.

 5. Thyroid Resistance

 It is similar to insulin resistance or leptin resistance.

 Thyroid resistance is when the thyroid and pituitary glands function normally, but the thyroid hormone is not entering the cells.

 The cellular receptors for thyroid hormone have become resistant to thyroid hormone in the same way that the cells for insulin can become resistant.